epfl-ada/ada-2024-project-conquistada/README.md

 The datasets we used for our analysis can be found in the [cmu](data/cmu) and the [tmdb](data/tmdb) folders.
 The results of our analysis can be found in the notebook [results.ipynb](results.ipynb).
 This notebook calls methods contained in external scripts for [loading the data](src/data/load_save.py) and [dataprocessing](src/data/dataprocessing.py).

-After dowloading the required packages, you can excecute the notebook to obtain the desired results.
+After dowloading the required packages described in [pip_requirements.txt](pip_requirements.txt), you can excecute the notebook to obtain the desired results.

 > [!WARNING]
-> Please be aware that some cells of the notebook require more than 15 min to run.
+> Please be aware that some cells of the notebook require ~15 min to run.
 Thank you for your patience :)

 A detailed description of our project and the results can be found [here](https://epfl-ada.github.io/conquistada.github.io)

 ## Abstract
 This project investigates the factors that contribute to a movie's success.

 To do so, two key dimensions will be examined: financial performance (e.g., box office value, net revenue, revenue/budget ratio) and audience reception (e.g., TMDb ratings).
-By analyzing features such as runtime, cast, spoken languages, genre, plot summaries, release date, we aim to identify the elements that are most strongly associated with success in each dimension.
+By analyzing features such as runtime, cast, spoken languages, genre, plot summaries, release date... we aim to identify the elements that are most strongly associated with success in each dimension.

 Furthermore, we will conduct a comparative analysis in order to explore the differences between financially successful movies and highly rated ones.
 The goal is to determine whether it is possible to combine these elements to create a movie that excels both critically and commercially.
 This analysis will provide data-driven insights into the film industry and inform strategies for optimizing movie production and distribution.